We deploy talented, unique teams to focus on impact.

 Conor holds a Master’s degree in Public Policy from the University of Michigan and a Bachelor’s degree in English from the College of William and Mary.

-Martha Mendoza is a Project Manager at Freedman Consulting, LLC based in California.
+Martha Mendoza is a Project Director at Freedman Consulting, LLC based in California.
 She supports project teams in strategic planning, partnership development, and communications for clients.

 Prior to joining Freedman Consulting, Martha worked at Oakland Promise as a Development Manager, where she managed a large portfolio of philanthropic partnerships.
 Previously, she was the founding External Affairs Manager at Braven, a national college-to-career nonprofit, where she managed relationships and projects across multiple sectors and functional areas including strategic partnerships, fundraising, communications, and special events.
 During her time there, she played a critical role in the development of equity-centered programs and Braven’s organizational growth.

 Martha holds a B.A. in Cognitive Science from the University of California, Berkeley and a Master of Science in Cognitive Neuroscience of Language from the University of the Basque Country.

 - Manisha Mirchandani, Research Director, Insights Unit

 Manisha Mirchandani is the Research Director for the Bloomberg Cities Insights Unit at Freedman Consulting, LLC, where she leads research initiatives to advance the mission of unleashing public-sector innovation in cities around the world.